mikbe/hashmodel/README.markdown

 * Changed name for require to mirror name of app (require 'hashmodel' instead of confusing require 'hash_model')
 * Added flatten to multiple methods (clone, to\_s, to\_a, to\_ary) so they'll return flattened data if called without anything else happening first.
 * Fixed == comparison bug
-* Fixed design flaw that didn't allow arrays of arrays to be used as values or arrays as searches.
+* Fixed design flaw that didn't allow arrays of arrays to be used as values or allow arrays as search criteria.
 * Removed Jeweler and converted to Bundler gem building.
 * Added usage instructions.
 * To do: Refactor some ugly code